MatinxHT/ChromaticityDotNet/README.md

 - ChromaticityMatch:Get Get Standard illuminant WhitePoint data(color mathing is dev ing...)

 ## What can we find in this SDK?
-- StandardilluminantClass:CIE standard illuminant data(D65 A CWF)
+- StandardilluminantClass:CIE standard illuminant data(D65/A/CWF)
 - CIEConstant:Chromaticity(xy)/CCT/Standard Observer data

 ## What's more?